New rules on insurance distribution from 1 October 2018

 Firms involved in personal injury, conveyancing and probate are most likely to be affected.
 For example, they might arrange after-the-event insurance in a personal injury matter or defective title insurance in a conveyance.
 There may be other insurance products that firms advise on or arrange for their clients in other areas of law.

-All firms should therefore assess their own individual practices and make sure they are up to date and able to comply with the revised rules.
-The SRA will be writing to a number of firms that have indicated that they carry on insurance mediation activities in their response to last year’s Financial Services Activities questionnaire.
+All firms should be assessing their own individual practices and make sure they are up to date and complying with the revised rules.